UNCLASSIFIED (U)

 Incapacitation due to pregnancy or childbirth (including periods of morning sickness, medically prescribed bed rest or recovery from childbirth);

-When, as determined by health authorities the employee’s health may jeopardize the health of others by his or her presence in the community because of exposure to a communicable disease; or
+When, as determined by health authorities the employee’s health may jeopardize the health of others by their presence in the community because of exposure to a communicable disease; or

 Adoption-related activities.